kubeshop/tracetest/examples/quick-start-net-core/README.md

 ## Steps

 1. [Install the tracetest CLI](https://github.com/kubeshop/tracetest/blob/main/docs/installing.md#cli-installation)
-2. Run `tracetest configure --endpoint http://localhost:11633` on a terminal to configure the CLI to send all commands to that address
+2. Run `tracetest configure --server-url http://localhost:11633` on a terminal to configure the CLI to send all commands to that address
 3. Run the project by using docker-compose: `docker-compose up -d` (Linux) or `docker compose up -d` (Mac)
 4. Test if it works by running: `tracetest run test -f tests/test.yaml`.
 This would execute a test against the .NET Core API that will send spans to Jaeger to be fetched from the Tracetest server.